Goodka7/MultiCloud-AI/README.md

 ---

->**NOTE:** Since I only set up the CI/CD pipeline for the frontend, I have to manually do the backend (steps above), ideally you would set up a pipeline for both front and back end.
+>**NOTE:** Since I only set up the CI/CD pipeline for the front-end, I have to manually do the back-end (steps above), ideally you would set up a pipeline for both front and back-end.

 ---